Right-hand rule

-In mathematics and physics, the right-hand rule is a convention and a mnemonic, utilized to define the orientation of axes in three-dimensional space and to determine the direction of the cross product of two vectors, as well as to establish the direction of the force on a current-carrying conductor in a magnetic field.
+In mathematics and physics, the right-hand rule is a convention and a mnemonic utilized to define the orientation of axes in three-dimensional space and to determine the direction of the cross product of two vectors, as well as to establish the direction of the force on a current-carrying conductor in a magnetic field.

 The various right- and left-hand rules arise from the fact that the three axes of three-dimensional space have two possible orientations.
 This can be seen by holding your hands together with palms up and fingers curled.
 If the curl of the fingers represents a movement from the first or x-axis to the second or y-axis, then the third or z-axis can point along either right thumb or left thumb.

 History

 The right-hand rule dates back to the 19th century when it was implemented as a way for identifying the positive direction of coordinate axes in three dimensions.
 William Rowan Hamilton, recognized for his development of quaternions, a mathematical system for representing three-dimensional rotations, is often attributed with the introduction of this convention.
 In the context of quaternions, the Hamiltonian product of two vector quaternions yields a quaternion comprising both scalar and vector components.
 Josiah Willard Gibbs recognized that treating these components separately, as dot and cross product, simplifies vector formalism.
-Following a substantial debate, the mainstream shifted from Hamilton's quaternionic system to Gibbs' three-vectors system.
+Following a substantial debate, the mainstream shifted from Hamilton's quaternionic system to Gibbs's three-vectors system.
 This transition led to the prevalent adoption of the right-hand rule in the contemporary contexts.
-In specific, Gibbs outlines his intention for establishing a right-handed coordinate system in his pamphlet on vector analysis.
+Specifically, Gibbs outlines his intention for establishing a right-handed coordinate system in his pamphlet on vector analysis.
 In Article 11 of the pamphlet, Gibbs states "The letters $i$, $j$, and $k$ are appropriated to the designation of a normal system of unit vectors, i.e., three unit vectors, each of which is at right angles to the other two ...
 We shall always suppose that $k$ is on the side of the $i-j$ plane on which a rotation from $i$ to $j$ (through one right angle) appears counter-clockwise."
 While Gibbs did not use the term right-handed in his discussion, his instructions for defining the normal coordinate orientation are a clear statement of his intent for coordinates that follow the right-hand rule.